 Issue RID Description of discrepancy Sections Change 1.1 PSD-1 All the maps reporting the AOIs and the tables with the related coordinates should be the same in all the deliverables.
-2.1 Table 1 is aligned with data in URD [AD4], Section 5.1.
-Figure 1 is consistent with its replications across all deliverables.
-PSD-3 The projection of the output is not specified.
+2.1 Table 1 is aligned with datain URD [AD4], Section 5.1.Figure 1 is consistent with itsreplicationsacrossalldeliverables.
+The projection of the output is not specified.
 3.1.3, 3.2.3 Technical specifications of products are updated with projection and tiling information.
+3.1 FR-01 In the table reporting the new legend is not present the 'No Data' class (0 value).
+Updated Table 1.
+FR-02 The PSD usually is delivered together with the product and therefore it should include also a dedicated section with the description of the product (both static and change) and its structure.
+General Added Section 3.3 and reference to PUG document, that includes details.
+At least a table/list with the following features should be included: - Naming convention (explaining the meaning of all the name_fields) Processing level (e.g. level 4 in case of LC map) Units (e.g. for LC UN-LCCS) Spatial extent - Spatial resolution - Temporal resolution - Product layers (LC map, quality flags,)

-esa Ref CCI_HRLC_Ph1-PSD
+esa Ref CCI_HRLC Ph1-PSD migh resolution

-Issue Date Page
+Issue Date Page land cover

-2.rev.0 03/01/2020 2
+4.rev.0 07/11/2022 2 cci